Esoterical/voron_canbus/Getting_Started.md

 # Getting Started

-# can0 file, CAN Speeds, and Transmit Queue Length
+# Network Service, CAN Speeds, and Transmit Queue Length

 In order to dictate the speed at which your CAN network runs at you will need make sure there is a service on the Pi that can configure a CANBus interface, and also the necessary information in configuration files so this service knows what settings you want to use.